tacomasterx/nvim/README.md

 ### General:
 3. Try to use Lazy:
-  * Select Lazy pluggin install at the dashboard
+  * Select Lazy plugin install at the dashboard
   * Press **Space bar** then **l**
   * Or use the command `:Lazy`
 4. For syntax highlight and lsp support: